dmdixon/rv2b/README.md

 By default, all outputs will be saved in a folder called "rv2b_outputs".
 This includes general solution information, which is by default saved in the "solutions_table.csv" file.
 The description of the solution table fields can be found in the RV2B [solution fields table](https://github.com/dmdixon/rv2b/blob/main/rv2b_solution_fields.md).
 Additionally, the solution residuals and a plot of the radial velocity data with the fitted model are saved by default.

-See the [RV2B arguments table](https://github.com/dmdixon/rv2b/blob/main/rv2b_arguments.md) or use ./target/release/rv2b -h to learn more about all ot the RV2B arguments.
+See the [RV2B arguments table](https://github.com/dmdixon/rv2b/blob/main/rv2b_arguments.md) or use ./target/release/rv2b -h to learn more about all of the RV2B arguments.